blanedi/Project-python--ClubBlast/README.md

 - from IPython.display import display

 ## Data Prep
-Club data is automatically pulled from github when running the code
+Club data is automatically pulled from github when running the code.
+Raw data lives in "HertieClubBlast - Final.xlsx"

 ## Development Team